 Duncan Robertson was also actively involved with the militia in Jamaica.
 He was the 'Custos' of St Elizabeth and Colonel of the St Elizabeth Regiment of Foot Militia.
 He was said to have been 'heavily involved' in defeating the Slave Rebellion of 1831-2 and for this was presented with a ceremonial sword now held by the Royal Ontario Museum in Toronto Canada.
 Sometime later he was a Major General of the Jamaica Militia.

 After 1834, Duncan remained at Gilnock Hall.
-In 1838 he was noted in the Jamaica Almanac as having 70 apprentices.

 The fear of more uprisings as well as other factors prompted the British to abolish slavery in Jamaica on 1 August 1834.
 At that time, the British attempted to make all enslaved Blacks remain working for the same masters as apprentices.
 The system was a failure, and that also was abolished.
 Enslaved Blacks received their unrestricted freedom on 1 August 1838.